marcuswangweihow/FBDD/Frag_to_lead_4MZI/100ps_run_for_checkpoint_testing/Readme.md

 ## energy_temperature_dual.png
 [⬆️ Back to top](#fbdd-repository-structure)

 This plot shows both of the changes in the (instantaneous and smoothed) temperature (K) of the system, as well as the changes in the (instantaneous and smoothed) potential energy (kJ/mol) of the system as the MD simulation progresses ie. time increases.
+Both plots look the same, indicating that the restart from backup/checkpoint is robust.
 <table style="border-collapse: collapse; border: none;">
   <tr>
     <td style="border: none; text-align: center;">